Property distribution

 Generally, marital misconduct, such as adultery, is not relevant at all in the litigation of property rights.
 The division of property in North Carolina is based upon the economic factors described above.

 Generally, transfers of property between spouses or former spouses incident to a divorce are non-taxable pursuant to Section 1041 of the Internal Revenue Code, so no gain or loss is recognized by either party as a result of such transfer between the two spouses.
 However, there may be significant tax consequences when funds are transferred from retirement and individual retirement accounts and when marital assets are transferred to third parties.
-There can be a number of hidden tax issues that you should consider when determining how to divide your marital estate.
-It is critical that all property distribution matters be reviewed and analyzed by your attorney and your accountant for potential tax consequences.

 Maybe.
 Even though you received the personal injury settlement after the date of separation, if the settlement resulted from an injury occurring during the marriage, then the settlement may be “divisible” property subject to distribution between the parties.
 However, any part of the settlement which represents compensation for non-economic loss (i.e., for pain and suffering and disability) is the injured spouse’s separate property.
 Compensation for economic loss, such as lost wages, loss of earning capacity during the marriage and reimbursement for medical expenses paid out of marital funds during the marriage would be marital or divisible property subject to division between the parties.